aakarkale/git-workflow-macbookpro/README.md

-Always remember use HTTPS to push to your git repo.
+Always remember use HTTPS to push to your git repo.# my-data-science-repo